 Drop bag 1 for 17km and drop bag 2 for the 50km finish line.

 All drop bags left behind will be taken onwards to the finish lines at 50km, 70km and then to Wertheim, and will be left in the sports hall Wertheim by 5.30pm at the latest.

 On Sunday, any bags that have been left behind, will be transported back to the Hotel Rappen in Rothenburg and can be collected until Monday.

 100 mile runners will have their drop bags transported to Gemünden.
 They can be collected from the sports hall from 1am.

-All runners can also hand in luggage to be transported to the sports hall in Wertheim and Gemünden.
+All runners can also hand in luggage (max 10kg) to be transported to the sports hall in Wertheim and Gemünden.

-The course is marked every 500 m.
+The course is marked each kilometer.
 Each corner is triple marked.
 There are also distance markers every kilometre.